Model United Nations

 INSTRUCTORS

-Instructors include Cory Leonard, Megan Alder, and Kelly Russell.
+Instructors include Cory Leonard and Kelly Russell.

-BYUMUN34 High School Conference
+BYUMUN35 High School Conference

-For thirty-four years, BYUMUN has been Utah’s premiere high school Model United Nations learning conference.
+For thirty-five years, BYUMUN has been Utah’s premiere high school Model United Nations learning conference.
 Delegates develop writing skills by drafting resolutions; improve speaking abilities; research country policies and global issues solutions; and learn to persuade their peers.
 New schools/delegates are welcome.

 Why Attend?